tripack45/tripack45.github.io/source/_posts/templates-are-church-complete.md

 This post seeks to prove otherwise.
 I argue that it is the fundamental design of the template language that renders this system
 Turing-complete.
 The code I am about to show you relies on **only template definitions and (static) class (template) member access notations**.
 In particular, it does not use recursive templates.
 This is important because programming language experts recognize that any use of general recursion tends to lead to Turing completeness.
-The lack of any recursiveness in the definitions makes this result ever more surprising.
+The lack of any apparent recursiveness in the definitions makes this result ever more surprising.

 # Templates as ML-`functor`s